tryone144/dotfiles/README.md

     htop                -> automaticaly generated htoprc
-    lightdm[etc]        -> gtk-greeter with custom theme and wallpaper reflector[etc]      -> updates pacman's mirrorlist once a week with German mirrors tmux                -> tmux config (empty)
+    lightdm[etc]        -> gtk-greeter with custom theme and wallpaper reflector[etc]      -> updates pacman's mirrorlist once a week with German mirrors tmux                -> tmux config
     urxvt               -> urxvt config
-    vim                 -> .vimrc with basic settings, few plugins xinit               -> .xinitrc and .xprofile for use with lightdm and hlwm/i3
+    vim                 -> .vimrc with sane defaults, few plugins xinit               -> .xinitrc and .xprofile for use with startx and hlwm/i3

 All files created on ArchLinux 64Bit machine.
 Filemanagement is done with GNU stow.